 Spiritual Care Training Series

 CHAM has embarked on a new program to expand the ability for member facilities. parishes, and community members to help people understand the aging journey and the role of spirituality in an older person's life.
-Participants will develop a holistic understanding of an older person and be able to offer winter session began mid-January 2021.
-A new offering of this course will be offered either in late spring or September 2021.
+Participants will develop a holistic understanding of an older person.
+A new offering of this course will begin on September 28th and 29th, 2021 (day and evening).
 If you are interested in taking this course, please contact email@example.com

 To view the current session's poster click HERE